 What is posting?

 A "posted worker" is an employee who is sent by his employer to carry out a service in another EU Member State on a temporary basis, in the context of a contract of services, an intra-group posting or a hiring out rhrough a temporary agency.

 For example, a service provider may win a contract in another country and send his employees there to carry out the contract.

-Posted workers are different from EU mobile workers in that they remain in the host Member State temporarily and do not integrate in its labour market.
+Posted workers are different from EU mobile workers in that they remain in the host Member State only temporarily and do not integrate its labour market.

 On the contrary, EU mobile citizens who go to another Member State to seek work and are employed there, are entitled to equal treatment with nationals in access to employment, working conditions and all other social and tax conditions.

 Rights and rules for posted workers

 The EU law defines a set of mandatory rules regarding the terms and conditions of employment to be applied to posted workers

 - to guarantee that these rights and working conditions are protected throughout the EU